 To assign the vehicle title, all relevant information must be provided on the back of the certificate of title in the appropriate boxes in the “Assignment” section at the top.
 Also, all of the owners listed on the front of the title must sign the back of the title, and their names must be printed on the back of the title exactly as they appear on the face of the title.

 You’ll probably want to title the vehicle in the name of your company.
-To assign a vehicle to a company, the company’s full legal name should be written in the “Purchaser” space, and you should sign and write your name and title in the appropriate spaces underneath.
+To assign a vehicle to a company, the company’s full legal name should be written in the “Purchaser” space, and you should sign your name in the “Signature of All Purchasers” box, and write your name and title in the “Hand-Printed Name by Purchasers” box.

-If the buyer has granted a lien to a lender, the lienholder information should be provided at the bottom of the back of the title in the “Lienholder Information” section.
-You can also use Form 4809, which I describe below.
+If the new buyer is granting a lien to a lender, the lienholder information should be provided at the bottom of the back of the title in the “Lienholder Information” section.
+You can also use Form 4809 for this.
+The lienholder information will also need to be included in the title application, which I discuss in the next section.
+For more information about liens, see my post Recording a Lien on a Vehicle in Missouri.

 The Missouri Department of Revenue has an excellent web page containing detailed instructions on filling out the back of the title.